unyt-org/uix/docs/manual/17 Guide.md

 export const users = new Set<UserData>()
 ```

-The Set is now stored persistently and the current state is still available after a restart of the application.
+The exported `users` Set is now stored persistently and the current state is still available after a restart of the application.

 This works out of the box without any special functions or data types.
 For larger amounts of data, you can optimize this
 by using a special storage collection instead of a native `Set`: